Death toll surges to 46 as Iraq unrest accelerates; cleric blames politicians

 Abdul Mahdi acknowledged the public discontent in his overnight television message, insisting politicians were aware of the suffering of the masses: “We do not live in ivory towers - we walk among you in the streets of Baghdad,” he said.

 He called for calm and for support from lawmakers to reshuffle cabinet posts away from the influence of big parties and groups.
-He said a basic wage for poor families would be discussed by the government, but that no “magic solutions” had been available to fix the country.
+He said a basic wage for poor families would be discussed by the government.

 The protests could grow if they receive formal backing from the opposition political bloc of firebrand cleric Moqtada al-Sadr, who has long denounced corruption and the political elite.